blaufish/blaufish.github.io/docs/_posts/2025-06-24-capturing-conference-video.md

 * I carry two camera tripods of the same type.
 * I carry four video recorders of same type.

-So a strong focus on commonality and simplicty to reduce the amount of different things to manage during live production.
+So a strong focus on commonality and simplicity to reduce the amount of different things to manage during live production.